jordles/Javascript-30/Day 30/README.md

 ## Key Topics
-* I used a lot of concepts we've learned over this challenge course: event listeners, built-in objects like Math that allows us to randomize data through the random method, scopes, flags, counters, traversing the and targeting elements in the DOM.
+* I used a lot of concepts we've learned over this challenge course: event listeners, built-in objects like Math that allows us to randomize data through the random method, scopes, flags, counters, traversing and targeting elements in the DOM.